gdputra/gdputra.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an assistant professor in [Information Technology](https://jteti.ugm.ac.id/) at [Universitas Gadjah Mada](https://ugm.ac.id/en).
+I am an assistant professor in Information Technology and the head of IT Research Facility at [Department of Electrical and Information Engineering](https://jteti.ugm.ac.id/), [Universitas Gadjah Mada](https://ugm.ac.id/en).

 My research mainly revolves around _cyber-physical systems_ and _applications of machine learning algorithms_.
 In the past few years, I have been exploring _blockchain_ related applications in _securing the internet of things_ and _distributed systems_ in general.
 Quite recently, I am also exploring the _applications of machine learning in the field of climate and energy_.